 Asthma and acid reflux can occur together in children as well as in adults.
 In fact, about half the children with asthma also have GERD.

-Treating acid reflux may help ease symptoms.
+Treating acid reflux might help ease symptoms.
 You may be able to control acid reflux with over-the-counter medications — for example, a proton pump inhibitor, such as omeprazole (Prilosec OTC).
 Avoiding reflux triggers, such as fatty foods, alcohol and tobacco, also might help.

 See more Expert Answers

 - Harding SM.
-Gastroesophageal reflux and asthma. http://www.uptodate.com/home.
+Gastroesophageal reflux and asthma. https://www.uptodate.com/contents/search.
 Accessed Feb.
-12, 2013.
+5, 2021.